sswam/allemande/doc/intro.md

 - Press the padlock icon at top left to switch between public and private rooms.
 - You can go to a different room by typing in the room entry at the top.
 - Click your name in the top bar to cycle through some different rooms.
+- A few app-support agents can see the room name (e.g. Aidi).
+Others cannot.

 ## Example Usage